 If the prisoner is still not satisfied with the response and explanation, he or someone on his behalf, with his permission, may write to the Prison and Probation Ombudsman.
 This letter must be completed within one month of receiving the refusal or unsatisfactory response from the Prison Service.

 A prisoner would not generally have any grounds for pursuing legal action in these circumstances as the law clearly states that a prisoner can legally be held in any prison.
 There is an option for the High Court to judicially review a decision by the Prison Service, but this is unlikely to be successful unless the prisoner could prove truly exceptional circumstanced warranting a prison transfer

 Can a prisoner be transferred without informing the family?

 If a prisoner is granted a prison transfer, they will also be entitled to send a free letter to one person who visits them.
 They may, again at the discretion of the prison governor, be granted an additional free letter and/or a free phone call.

 Category A prisoners, who are often transferred during their prison sentence for security reasons, are usually not informed of the move or given very short notice.
 In these cases, the prisoner may leave details with his former prison of who needs to be contacted and informed of their move.
 The prison officials will then contact these people.

 Failure to inform relatives of prisoner transfer

-Details of the offence convicted of
+- details of the offence convicted of;

-It may be possible for a prisoner who is detained miles away from his home, to save up his prison visits and apply for a temporary transfer to a local prison, for usually a period of up to 28 days.
+It may be possible for a prisoner who is detained miles away from his home, to save up his prison visits and apply for a temporary transfer to a local prison, usually for a period of up to 28 days.

-Depending on the rules and regulations of the local prison the person has transferred to, these saved up visits can usually all be taken with the temporary transfer so that families do not have to travel extreme distances.
+Depending on the rules and regulations of the local prison the person has transferred to, these saved up visits can usually all be taken with the temporary transfer so families do not have to travel extreme distances.